Isle of Wight Radio: Ownership

-Isle of Wight Radio was independently owned for two years before being purchased by GWR (now Global Radio) and then by The Local Radio Company (TLRC).
+Isle of Wight Radio was founded by Islanders Jean-Paul Hansford and Stephen Oates.
+It was independently owned for two years before being purchased by GWR (now Global Radio) and then by The Local Radio Company (TLRC).
 The station then came under the control of a joint venture between TLRC and the Portsmouth FC, under the name of Quadrant Media Limited, which also owned Spirit FM in Chichester and 107.4 The Quay in Portsmouth.
 In August 2009, the station was sold in a management buyout by programme controller Paul Topping, Claire Willis, Ian Walker and Hedley Finn, making it independently owned again.